an-empty-string/website/posts/mbta-cab-signaling-indicator.md

 <hr />

 <em>Thanks for reading.
-If you have questions or comments, or want to share more information about automatic train information at the T, you can reach Tris via email at <a href="mailto:tris@tris.fyi">tris@tris.fyi</a>.</em>
+If you have questions or comments, or want to share more information about automatic train operation at the T, you can reach Tris via email at <a href="mailto:tris@tris.fyi">tris@tris.fyi</a>.</em>